Inhaled Corticosteroids Overview and Practice Questions Vector

 4. What are the three adrenal cortical hormones?

-Glucocorticosteroids, mineral corticoids, and sex hormones.
+Glucocorticosteroids, mineralocorticoids, and sex hormones.

 6. What disease response shows an increased FEV1 greater than 12%?

-80% predicted.
+Greater than 80% predicted.

 8. How much energy is used in normal breathing?

-10. What does Endogenous mean?
+10. What does endogenous mean?

 11. What is the diurnal steroid cycle also known as?